wombleton/gitlaw-nz/acts/L/Lawyers and Conveyancers Act 2006.md

 ##### 34 Proceedings in respect of offence against section 32 or section 33

-*   (1) An information in respect of an offence against [section 32][36] or [section 33][37] may be laid only---
+*   (1) A charging document in respect of an offence against [section 32][36] or [33][37] may be filed only---

     *   (a) by the President of the New Zealand Law Society; or

     *   (b) by the President of the New Zealand Society of Conveyancers; or

-    *   (c) by a person authorised by the Council of the New Zealand Law Society or the Council of the New Zealand Society of Conveyancers to lay that information.
+    *   (c) by a person authorised by the Council of the New Zealand Law Society or the Council of the New Zealand Society of Conveyancers to file that charging document.

     (2) In any proceedings for an offence against [section 32][36] or [section 33][37], a certificate of any of the following kinds is admissible in evidence and is, in the absence of proof to the contrary, sufficient evidence of the matters stated in it: